rajdeepsr2007/React-Burger-Builder-With-Authentication/README.md

+## Try Out The Project At [Burger Builder](https://the-burger-builder-30e55.firebaseapp.com/)

+## About The Project
+Build And Order Your Customized Burger<br>
+Features:<br>
+1.Authentication
+2.Add and remove ingredients and visualize them on the screen 3.View order summary
+4.Checkout with order details
+5.View previous orders

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>